 This Library research guide highlights major resources that Georgetown provides to support research and teaching in Disability Studies.

 Student, Employee and Alumni Engagement

 Connect with student groups at Georgetown University who support the disability community, such as the Georgetown Disability Alliance, GU Signs, Active Minds, Best Buddies and the Disability Law Student Association.

 Disability Employee Resource Group (ERG)

-The Disability Cultural Initiative is working to launch a Disability Employee Resource Group (ERG) to provide employees with opportunities for networking and community-building.
+The Disability Cultural Center has launched a Disability Employee Resource Group (ERG) to provide employees with opportunities for networking and community-building.
 ERGs are voluntary, employee-led groups that bring together employees who share common interests, backgrounds, and concerns, and cultivate an inclusive and supportive environment at Georgetown.
-Please reach out to email@example.com to learn more about ways to get involved.
+Please reach out to firstname.lastname@example.org to learn more about ways to get involved.

 Disability Empowerment Endowed Fund